abhisri-shaha/Curvetopia/README.md

 The project is organized into the following files and folders:

 - `pronlems`: Folder containing the test case files
-- `Curvetopia Problem Statement`: PDF file containing the problem statement for the hackathon.
+- `Curvetopia Problem Statement.pdf`: PDF file containing the problem statement for the hackathon.
 - `Regularization and Symmetry.ipynb`: Jupyter notebook with code for regularization and symmetry analysis.
 - `Curve Completion (Occlusion).ipynb`: Jupyter notebook with code for curve completion (occlusion handling).